 This is usually where the Applicant attorney wakes up.
 He did not monitor the reporting, did not read your Petition, did not respond, and did not attempt to designate a different physician.
 Now the Applicant is wondering why he is being torn away from the TD breast of Doctor Jones.
 Action must be taken.
 He may file an Appeal with the WCAB branch requesting a Hearing with a DOR.
 The process is similar to a Rehabilitation Appeal.
 If no DOR is filed, the matter will likely sit around until the Defense files to enforce the Order Granting the change of PTP.

 The Carrier has no obligation to pay for treatment of the PTP following the favorable determination of the Administrative Director.
-I recommend that an objection to all further treatment be forwarded to the former PTP with a copy of the Determination.
+It is recommend that an objection to all further treatment be forwarded to the former PTP with a copy of the Determination.
 You will have to pay for the past treatment, but you already knew that.

 © 2000 George E. Corson IV